 - HM 101 Travel, Tourism, & Hospitality Industry.
 3 Credits.
 This course discusses career opportunities in various hospitality segments including hotels, restaurants and tourism operations.
-The importance of the different hospitality segments and how they are interrelated and interdependent will be emphasized. - HM 145 Hotel Front Office.
+The importance of the different hospitality segments and how they are interrelated and interdependent will be emphasized. - HM 137 Trends in the Hospitality Industry.
 3 Credits.
+This course provides an examination of issues and topics affecting the hospitality industry.
+Current and future trends in the industry will be discussed.
+Possible topics include but are not limited to technological advancement, gaming and casinos, interest marketing and industry globalization. - HM 145 Hotel Front Office.
+3 Credits.
 This course presents a systematic approach to hotel front office procedures by detailing the flow of business.
 This course examines the various elements of effective front office management and covers in detail the procedures and duties of the manager, desk agent, night auditor, reservations, credit and cash handling.
-Interdepartmental roles are also discussed.

-- HM 155 Hospitality Information Systems.
+Interdepartmental roles are also discussed. - HM 155 Hospitality Information Systems.
 3 Credits.
 This course examines the use of information systems and e-commerce in the hospitality industry.
-A diverse sampling of industry examples will illustrate the influence of technology on management and customer service. - HM 210 Human Resources & Diversity Management.
+A diverse sampling of industry examples will illustrate the influence of technology on management and customer service.
+(PR: IT 101)

+- HM 210 Human Resources & Diversity Management.
 3 Credits.
 An introduction to hospitality human resources providing an overview of hospitality operations and supervision.
 The food service manager's role in human resources, recruiting and hiring food service employees, training and developing employees, and special challenges in food service management are explored. - HM 220 Managing Catering Operations.
 3 Credits.
 This course will consider the essential aspects of catering operations in the food service industry.
-It will include an overview of banquets and catering, food service and menu development, menu design, using computers, and marketing in catering management.
-(PR: MG 101 or MG 101E) - HM 222 Rooms Division Management.
+It will include an overview of banquets and catering, food service and menu development, menu design, using computers, and marketing in catering management. - HM 222 Rooms Division Management.
 3 Credits.
 This course will focus on the rooms division of a hotel, including housekeeping, engineering, concierge and front office.
-All aspects of these departments will be emphasized in this course. - HM 230 Facilities Operations Management.
+All aspects of these departments will be emphasized in this course.
+(PR: HM 145) - HM 230 Facilities Operations Management.
 3 Credits.
-An overview of project planning, food service design and maintenance, work area organization and layout, facilities engineering, and interior design and layout of the culinary establishment.
-(PR: MG 101 or MG 101E) - HM 240 Introduction to Vineyards and Breweries.
+An overview of project planning, food service design and maintenance, work area organization and layout, facilities engineering, and interior design and layout of the culinary establishment. - HM 240 Introduction to Vineyards and Breweries.
 3 Credits.
 This course introduces the history of alcoholic beverages, why beverages were created, and how they spread across cultures and socioeconomic lines.
 The earliest and the latest versions of fermentation, aging, brewing, and rectification will be discussed.
-The course also introduces wine making, major wine names and regions, proper wine service and accessories, wine storage guidelines, types of beers, beer making basics and the importance of ingredients, types of distilled spirits and how they are made. - HM 250 Managing Hospitality Marketing.
+The course also introduces wine making, major wine names and regions, proper wine service and accessories, wine storage guidelines, types of beers, beer making basics and the importance of ingredients, types of distilled spirits and how they are made.
+(PR: HM 101) - HM 250 Managing Hospitality Marketing.
 3 Credits.
 This course reviews marketing concepts as they apply to the hospitality industry.
 It will explore market research, market analysis, selling, pricing and the development of marketing plans. - HM 285 Legal Aspects of Hospitality Management.
 3 Credits.
 An overview of hospitality law, operations and civil rights, and food service and hotel operators' liability.
 Considers maintaining security, legal employment, contracts, property rights, forms of hospitality business and the courts system and working with lawyers. - HM 299 Internship/Apprenticeship.
 3 to 6 Credits (CR/NC).
 Places the student in a work situation in order to gain practical work experience prior to seeking permanent employment.
 Correlates classroom instruction with real-world experience.
 (PR: Permission)